 The British Red Cross (BRC)

-Is the lead of the SAFE partnership and it is the largest charity providing support to destitute asylum seekers in the UK.
+Is the lead of the SAFE partnership.
+BRC is the largest charity providing support to destitute asylum seekers in the UK.
 One of the most significant strands of BRC’s work is with young refugees and unaccompanied children in the UK.
-BRC offers a wide range of services to unaccompanied children and young refugees that focus on practical and emotional support on the asylum system, transition into adulthood and accessing education and training opportunities.
-For more info on this can be found at at redcross.org.uk/What-we-do/Refugee-support
+BRC offers a wide range of services to unaccompanied children and young refugees that focus on practical and emotional support within the asylum system, transition into adulthood and accessing education and training opportunities.
+For more info on this can be found at redcross.org.uk/What-we-do/Refugee-support

 Danish Red Cross (DRC)

 Is the leading organisation in Denmark on all humanitarian, social and medical tasks connected with care of asylum seekers.
 The DRC has managed reception centers for asylum seekers since 1984 and works to ensure that asylum seekers in Denmark have a safe, meaningful and dignified life, while waiting for clarification of their case.
 DRC’s first special centre for unaccompanied children opened in 1990.
 DRC’s work with UASC includes operating special centers (school units, health clinics, social measures), recruiting guardians and observers, psychological screenings of the children, screenings of kinship relations, providing support to professionals in municipalities as to how children in migration are received, developing methods to secure involvement and participation of families.

 Center for the Advancement of Research and Development in Educational Technology (CARDET)